Cioccopesce-Z/ZinterPL/README.md

 ### Pass-by-reference for function arguments

-When a variable is passed to a function as an argument, it is passed **by reference**: if the called function modifies it, the change is visible in the caller after the call returns.
+In ZinterPL, **all function arguments are passed by reference** — scalars, arrays, and matrices alike.
+This means a function never receives a copy of its argument: it receives a direct alias to the original.
+Any modification made inside the called function is immediately and permanently visible in the caller after the call returns.

-This also propagates across call chains.
-A variable passed into function A, then forwarded to function B, will reflect changes made in B when A returns.
+This propagates across the full call chain.
+If function A passes a variable to function B, and B modifies it, the change is visible in A when B returns — and visible in whoever called A as well.

-**Example from `Zcomplete.Zim`:**
+#### Scalar pass-by-reference

 ```
 od_ addone(&i&value&){